Jerinyohannan/Airbnb_Analysis_of_new_York/README.md

 # Airbnb_Analysis_of_new_York
-Airbnb analysis of new_York Using Power Bi
+Airbnb analysis of New York Using Power Bi